 You may choose to spend your time there relaxing, exploring the Kathmandu Valley, rafting, sightseeing, or just walking around the busy district of Thamel.
 All of our trips include one night at the beginning of the trek and one night at the end of the trek at the encore hotel in Thamel.

 Daily Distances Traveled on the Everest Base Camp Trek

-There are many routes to Mount Everest and these distances are based off our most popular itinerary to Mount Everest Base Camp.
+There are many routes to Mount Everest.
+We run 3 different itineraries and these distances are based off our most popular itinerary to Mount Everest Base Camp.
 If you are interested in trekking to Everest, why not check out our upcoming trips.
 Also, you could consider joining one of our sleeping at Everest Base Camp Treks.
 Read some REVIEWS from our trips.

 The Start of the Trek

 Once you leave Kathmandu, you fly into the Everest Region of Nepal.
 The start of the trek is in the town of Lukla at 2,850m/ 9,350 feet.
 On the trek, you will be walking for 13 to 15 days, depending on your chosen itinerary.
 All of our Itineraries have 3 nights in Namche Bazaar at the critical acclimatization point of the trek.
 This gives you the best chance at making it safely to Everest Base Camp.
 Remember you will be covering 8,200m/ 26,902 feet of ascent and decent.
 This is a physically demanding trek and it is in a low oxygen environment.
 COME PREPARED!!
 We have helped over 3,000 people reach Everest Base Camp.
 You can view all our upcoming trips.

 Our Everest Base Camp Trek Page